Florida State Seminoles football: Early history (1902–1975)

 With the arrival of head coach Bill Peterson in 1960, the Seminoles began their move to national prominence.
 Under Peterson's direction, the Seminoles beat the Florida Gators for the first time in 1964 and earned their first major bowl bid.
 Peterson also led the Seminoles to their first ever top ten ranking.
 During his tenure as head coach, Peterson also gave a young assistant by the name of Bobby Bowden his first major college coaching opportunity.
 Although not widely known, the Seminoles achieved their first ever number one ranking during this period.
 In October 1964, the Dunkel College Football Index, a popular power index of that era, placed the Seminoles at the top of their poll after a stunning 48–6 win over highly ranked Kentucky (AP No. 5, Dunkel No. 3).
 Peterson would be named UPI national coach of the week after this program changing victory.
 In an era of very few bowl games, Peterson's innovative offensive system helped earn the Seminoles four bowl bids from 1964 through 1968.
 During this time, only Alabama and Mississippi appeared in more bowl games than did Peterson's Seminoles.
 Receiving a football scholarship, famed actor Robert Urich was a back up center on the Seminoles from 1964 to 1967.
 In 1968, Peterson's eighth year at the helm, the Seminoles claimed their third straight bowl bid as Florida State became the first major college in the state of Florida to earn such a distinction.
 The Seminoles would not repeat this feat again until the ninth season of the Bobby Bowden era.

 In the summer of 1967, Peterson also engineered another first for the Seminole program when he decided to begin the recruitment of African American football players.
 Apparently, he did so without approval from either the school president or its athletic director.
 On December 16, 1967, the Seminoles signed Ernest Cook, a fullback from Daytona Beach.
 Several months later, the Seminoles would sign running back Calvin Patterson from Dade County.
 Ultimately, Cook decided to switch his allegiance to Minnesota where he would become an All-Big Ten running back.
 In the fall of 1968, Patterson would become the first African American student to play for the Seminoles as a starter for the Florida State freshmen football team.
 In the fall of 1970, J. T. Thomas would become the first African American to play in a varsity game for the Seminoles.

 Following Peterson's successful run, the next two coaches had disappointing tenures.
 Larry Jones was appointed as the sixth head coach at Florida State.
-Jones coached for three years from 1971–1973 and compiled a record of 15–19, becoming the third Florida State coach to have a losing record.
+Jones coached for three years from 1971 to 1973 and compiled a record of 15–19, becoming the third Florida State coach to have a losing record.
 Darrell Mudra was then hired to be the seventh coach of the Seminoles.
-Mudra lasted just two years from 1974–1975 and compiled a record of 4–18.
+Mudra lasted just two years from 1974 to 1975 and compiled a record of 4–18.
 He became the fourth head coach to have a losing record at Florida State.